lapnd/httdes.github.io/init.md

 Then download the sbt tool according to the [website](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html).
 Download the [deb file](http://dl.bintray.com/sbt/debian/sbt-1.2.8.deb) (version 1.2.8) and install.

-Finally from a terminal: (this is just for download the library for the first time, then type "exit" close the terminal)

-        $ sbt

 ## II. c) Verilator

 Verilator is a cycle-accurate behavioral model, and it is used to simulate the Verilog codes at cycle level (like ModelSim).